deepsea-inria/pasl/pctl/README.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Alternatively, one can use specify the same algorithm as above by
+Alternatively, one can use C++ lambda expressions to implement the
-replacing the `Max_combine` functor by an appropriate C++ lambda
-expression.
+same algorithm.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.cpp}
 long max(const parray<long>& xs) {